MIRI LRS TSOs

 The expected light loss from the slit mask is significant when compared with slitless spectroscopy, particularly at longer wavelengths (λ > 9 μm).
 In addition, there are considerable increases in achievable precision over a long baseline.
 Two important differences to consider for slitless LRS are:

-- The sensitivity is around a factor 10× lower than the LRS in fixed slit mode.
-The absence of the slit leads to a higher background in the slitless subarray, effectively reducing the signal to noise.
+1. The sensitivity in the slitless mode is around a factor 10× lower than in the fixed slit mode.
+The absence of the slit leads to a higher background level across the slitless subarray, effectively reducing the signal to noise.

-- The dispersion profile of the LRS turns over below 4.5 µm—for a limited wavelength range around 4.2-4.5 µm, different wavelengths are dispersed onto the same detector pixels.
-As a result, the wavelength and absolute flux calibrations in this region are not as reliable as for LRS slit observations.
+2. The dispersion profile of the LRS turns over below 4.5 µm—for a limited wavelength range around 4.2-4.5 µm, multiple wavelengths are dispersed onto the same detector pixels.
+As a result, the wavelength and absolute flux calibrations in this region are not as reliable as for LRS slit observations, and caution is warranted when analyzing spectra obtained in slitless mode at wavelengths below 5 µm.
 For fixed slit observations, a dedicated filter is mounted on the slit mask structure to block the radiation below 4.5 µm.

 Sensitivity and saturation limits

-The performance of LRS in slitless mode is outlined in the "See also" pages mentioned above.
-Users should refer to the JWST Time-Series Observations Roadmap and MIRI TSO Recommended Strategies article for advice on setup and calculating exposure time.
+The performance of LRS in slitless mode is outlined in the "See also" pages listed above.
+Users should refer to the JWST Time-Series Observations Roadmap and MIRI TSO Recommended Strategies article for advice on setting up observations and calculating exposure times.

 Subarrays

-TSOs with the MIRI LRS are only supported in slitless mode, which uses the SLITLESSPRISM subarray.
+TSOs with the MIRI LRS are currently only supported in slitless mode, which uses the SLITLESSPRISM subarray.
 The location and size of the subarray can be seen on the above pages.
 The shorter frame read time for this smaller subarray provides additional dynamic range compared to full array exposures.
-The location of the subarray at the left edge of the MIRI imager detector array enables the fast readout time; the left-most 9–10 columns (which includes the 4 columns of reference pixels) are however not usable for science.
-The nominal pointing location for targets is in the middle of the subarray, excluding the 4 reference pixel columns.
+The location of the subarray at the left edge of the MIRI imager detector array enables the fast readout time.
+However, the left-most 9–10 columns (which includes the 4 columns of reference pixels) are not usable for science.
+The nominal pointing location for targets is near the middle of the subarray, excluding the 4 reference pixel columns.

-An additional aspect is that the SLITLESSPRISM subarray straddles regions of the detector with different illumination patterns.
+An important aspect to note regarding the LRS slitless mode is that the SLITLESSPRISM subarray straddles regions of the detector with different illumination patterns.
 One portion of the subarray lies behind the focal plane masking structure; these pixels are only illuminated when the double prism is in place in the filter wheel.
-In some TSOs different settling response behavior has been observed in this region compared to the rest of the subarray.
+In some TSOs, different settling response behavior has been observed in this region compared to the rest of the subarray.

 Exposure time limitations